 Foods requiring refrigeration, meat products, dairy-based items, and acidified or canned foods are not allowed.

-2. Obtain a New Jersey Cottage Food Operator Permit
+2. Obtain a New Jersey Cottage Food Operator Permit (NJDOH state-level)

-• Pay the required permit fee
+• Pay the $100 permit fee to the Treasurer, State of New Jersey

 3. Complete Food Safety Training